Flat retainers create flat effort.

 None of this is malicious.
 Just human nature responding to structural incentives.

 The calls get sharper.
 When your partner's income depends on your CAC, they stop asking what you want to do and start telling you what needs to happen.
 Service provider becomes invested collaborator.
+They'll push you to fix your signal quality and tracking infrastructure because inaccurate data costs them money too.

 Problems surface faster.
 In a retainer model, hiding bad news protects the relationship.
 In a performance model, hiding bad news costs money.
 Everyone confronts reality quickly because delay is expensive.